FBI issues another warning about tech support phone scams

 Joomla Vulnerability Alert

-/in security/by ConnectNCAccording to Joomla developers, a weakness and a vulnerability have been reported in Joomla!, which can be exploited by malicious people to bypass certain security restrictions and conduct cross-site scripting attacks.
+According to Joomla developers, a weakness and a vulnerability have been reported in Joomla!, which can be exploited by malicious people to bypass certain security restrictions and conduct cross-site scripting attacks.

 1. Certain unspecified input is not properly sanitized before being returned to the user.
 This can be exploited to execute arbitrary HTML and script code in a user’s browser session in context of an affected site.